mikeroyal/Windows-11-Guide/Glossary.md

 [Secure boot](https://docs.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-secure-boot) is a security standard developed by members of the PC industry to help make sure that a device boots(Unified Extensible Firmware Interface (UEFI) BIOS) using only software(such as bootloaders, OS, UEFI drivers, and utilities) that is trusted by the Original Equipment Manufacturer (OEM).

+**SharePoint** is a team collaboration tool that shares and manages content, knowledge, and applications to empower teamwork, quickly find information, and seamlessly collaborate across the organization.

 T

 **Task Manager** is a system monitor program used to provide information about the processes and applications running on a computer, as well as the general status of the computer.

+**Teams** is a business communication platform to chat, meet, call, and collaborate all in one place.
+Developed by Microsoft for Windows, macOS, Android and iOS.

 U